I'm a Dual Credit student. What does that mean?

 Tuition for dual credit in-seat courses offered on the high school campus or on UC's campus is $49.50 per course.
 Tuition for dual credit online courses offered by UC faculty is $145.50 per course.
 Textbooks may also contribute to the overall cost.
 This depends on whether the school district or the student is responsible for purchasing the required books; this decision is made by the school.
 Textbooks can be purchased online or at the UC campus bookstore.

 What is the admissions process for the dual credit program?

-Students wishing to take UC dual credit courses on-site or at their high school campus must meet the following admission criteria: A GPA of 2.5 or higher, a minimum ACT composite score of 18, and must be in at least 11th grade.
+Students wishing to take UC dual credit courses on-site or at their high school campus must meet the following admission criteria: A GPA of 2.0 or higher and a minimum ACT composite score of 18.

 *NOTE: Students can be conditionally admitted prior to ACT exam.
 Exam scores should be provided to UC upon completion.